Kanda09/Workshop-Godot/Initiation-Godot.md

 ## Create a Level Map

-Okay now we want a real game ! (and test your player movement)
+Okay, now we want a real game ! (and test your player movement)

 ### Scene MainGame

 Let's start whith the creation of the "MainGame" scene!
-I'ts where you collect all the scenes (player, plateform, ennemies)
+It's where you collect all the scenes (player, plateform, ennemies)

 Todo List :
 - Creation of the "MainGame" scene
 - Add "Player" scene in the "MainGame" scene
-- Add a Camera that follow the player
+- Add a Camera that follows the player
 - Make the "MainGame" as the main scene
 - Try to play